 - Applicants must be a member of the AAPD (international applicants may join at the time of submission) and be currently enrolled in an advanced educational program in pediatric dentistry or an equivalent international

-- Applicants must be a graduate of a residency training program, having received their certificate or degree within eighteen (18) months prior to the GSRA application deadline and an active member in good standing of AAPD, are eligible for this award.
+- Current pediatric dentistry residents or graduates of a pediatric dentistry residency training program, having received their certificate or degree within eighteen (18) months prior to the GSRA application deadline and an active member in good standing of AAPD, are eligible for this award.

 - Final, analyzed data must be included in the Abstracts without final data will not be judged.

-- For finalists only: A manuscript is If a major flaw in the research study is detected during the manuscript review, the judges reserve the right to withdraw the award prior to the Annual Session and to name a successor finalist.
-Upon abstract submission (or manuscript submission), the program director will attest to the percentage involvement of the finalist in the research project.
-Finalist are not eligible to win a prize in the My Kid’s Poster Competition.
+- For finalists only: A manuscript is required.
+If a major flaw in the research study is detected during the manuscript review, the judges reserve the right to withdraw the award prior to the Annual Session and to name a successor finalist.
+Finalist are not eligible to win a prize in the Research Poster Competition.

-- Poster Competition and GSRA: This option is appropriate for completed research projects with significant You will be entered to participate in the GSRA competition AND you will be assigned a time slot at a poster station at the Annual Session.
+- Poster Competition and GSRA: This option is appropriate for completed research projects with significant findings.
+You will be entered to participate in the GSRA competition AND you will be assigned a time slot at a poster station at the Annual Session.
 You will be judged by a Poster Judge based on the specific criteria they are provided.
-This category is eligible to win a cash prize in the My Kid’s Poster Competition.
-However, should you be chosen as a GSRA finalist, you will be expected to present your poster during your assigned time, but not be eligible for a prize in the My Kid’s Poster Competition.
+This category is eligible to win a cash prize in the Research Poster Competition.
+However, should you be chosen as a GSRA finalist, you will be expected to present your poster during your assigned time, but not be eligible for a prize in the Research Poster Competition.

 THE AAPD IS NOT RESPONSIBLE IF YOU MAKE AN INACCURATE SELECTION DURING THE SUBMISSION PROCESS.
 IT IS UP TO THE SUBMITTER TO TAKE STEPS TO FIX ANY ERRORS WITH THEIR SUBMISSION.

-Those who choose to compete in the My Kid’s Poster competition are eligible to win the prizes below: 1st Place: $1,000
+Those who choose to compete in the Research Poster competition are eligible to win the prizes below:

 GSRA Prize Information

 The Graduate Student Research Award (GSRA) was established in 1989 for pediatric dentistry residents and recent graduates.
 Eight finalists are selected to present their research during AAPDs Annual Session.
-Finalists receive complimentary registration to the Annual Session for themselves and a guest, reimbursement for their travel expenses, a cash award and are presented with a plaque during the General Assembly at the Annual Session.* A matching cash award is presented to each finalist’s training program.
+Finalists receive complimentary registration to the Annual Session for themselves and a cash award.
+Finalists are also presented with a plaque during the General Assembly at the Annual Session.* A matching cash award is presented to each finalist’s training program.

-*While multiple authors can be acknowledged, only one applicant will serve as the finalist to make the oral presentation and be awarded travel expenses, complimentary registration and the cash award.
+*While multiple authors can be acknowledged, only one applicant will serve as the finalist to make the oral presentation and be awarded complimentary registration and the cash award.